Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Nahuina Trail

-When you get to the Makiki Valley Trail at the bottom of Nahuina, turn left on the Makiki Valley Trail for a quarter mile, until you reach the Kānealole Trail.
+When you get to the Nahuina-Makiki Valley junction, go left on the Makiki Valley Trail for 0.25 miles (0.4 km) until the Kānealole Trail junction.

-Turning right at this intersection leads up to Tantalus Dr., and a small parking area shortly after.
+That being said, the Makiki Valley Trail to the right simply leads up to Tantalus Drive and a small parking area shortly thereafter.

 Makiki Valley Trail